 Foundry Methodist Church, 1500 16th St. NW, Washington, DC 20036 – meet in Room B-1

-DBSA NCA has a weekly email annoucement providing updates about the meeting schedule and other annoucements.
-To be added to the list please send an email with your name and email address to: email@example.com.
+DBSA NCA has a weekly email announcement providing updates about the meeting schedule and other announcements.
+To be added to the list please send an email with your name and email address to: firstname.lastname@example.org.

 - DBSA NCA Family Support Group.